 - an optional multiple-select of your "Valid options"

 - Non-optional multiple-select with only one option, "None of the above"

-The upper content field will contain the actual question or prompt, whereas the sub-input content fields will be left empty to avoid unnecessary line breaks.
+The upper content field will contain the actual question or call-to-action whereas the sub-input content fields will be left empty to avoid unnecessary line breaks.

 Provide all non-inclusive options in the first input field and set the node to optional.
-This node is in fact not optional but this little tweak is necessary to enable the navigation to be activated if in fact none of these options should be selectable if 'none of the above' will be selected by the user.
+This node is in fact not optional but this little tweak is necessary to enable the navigation to be activated if in fact none of these options should be selectable when 'none of the above' is selected by the user.

-In the second sub-input node - another multiple-select node to ensure the same checkbox display - provide 'none of the above' or similar as the sole option and leave the content field empty.
+In the second sub-input node - which is another multiple-select node to ensure the same checkbox display - provide 'None of the above' or a similarly worded option as the only option and leave the content field empty.

-Toggle Show conditionally on and set the condition to ALL and account for all other options of the upper sub-input node to be not contained (doesn't contain ⊅).
+Toggle Show conditionally on and set the condition to ALL and account for all other options of the upper sub-input node to be not contained (does not contain ⊅).

 Create two (or more) transitions out of this multi-input:

 - None of the above contains "None of the above"